 Yes, it’s best to get the expert advice of an attorney who has experience with this type of deal.
 There’s more than one way to craft a business succession plan.
 Whether it’s a mom-and-pop store, a partnership, or a corporation, though, it’s still important to make sure everything is in place.

 Francisco Sirvent has the know-how to analyze your current situation and help you make thoughtful decisions about your business.
-Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes.
-Gilbert, Mesa, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.